EvansWinner/awesome-line-editors/README.md

 # I can't be bothered to watch the videos, or I still don't get the point

 Yeah, OK, fair enough.
-For most people there is zero reason to be interested in line editors.
+For most people, there is zero reason to be interested in line editors.
 For what it's worth, here is how I came to appreciate them.